 conceived & directed by Tom Blackmore

-To chime with the Magna Carta 800 celebrations and the centenary of Rupert Brooke's death it toured the country with a series of pop up performances in 2015.
+In 2015, to chime with the Magna Carta 800 celebrations and the centenary of Rupert Brooke's death it toured the country with a series of pop up performances.

 Hear the Phoenix Choir, under the direction of David Chapman sing a selection by clicking here.